Rchardon/RebirthItemTracker/README.md

 * If you ever save & quit and close the game, the tracker will forget anything that happened during that run when you relaunch the game.

+* On Repentance, if you save&quit then replay the same seed, the tracker will not reset.

 * Transparent mode only works on Windows.

 * You can't see rerolled items with D4 in Repentance.